-That got me thinking of music, and musicians.
-Which got me stuck in a YouTube loop (it happens once in awhile) of old music I liked in high school.
-That led to me viewing AC/DC footage and I absentmindedly said to my son (who was making fun of the music 👀) that it was the best concert I'd ever seen.
+That got me thinking of music, and musicians, which got me stuck in a YouTube loop (it happens once in awhile) of old music that I liked in high school.
+That led to me viewing AC/DC footage and I absentmindedly said out loud that it was the best concert I'd ever seen.
 And it was.
 I saw them in the mid-90's, and they really put on a good show.

 But it took me a few minutes to remember who I saw the concert with.
 You would think that it being a great concert, I would easily remember WHO I saw it with, but I guess that's not how my brain works.
 So then I started to deliberately single out concerts I've seen, and try to remember instantly who was with me.
 Almost every single one required me thinking, really thinking about it (with a few solid exceptions), which led to this post.

-The Steve Miller Band I remember seeing with my then sister-in-law because it was one of those shows you didn't expect to be so great, but it really, really was... he sounded just as good in person as he did on record.
+The Steve Miller Band I remember seeing with my good friend, because it was one of those shows you didn't expect to be so great, but it really, really was... he sounded just as good in person as he did on record, and we were both marveling about it.

 Brittany Spears I remember because it was my oldest son's first concert (he hates when I tell that story, but he LOVED her music (and this was waaaay back when, when she was pretty much a kid too), so I surprised him with tickets.
 His younger brothers fell asleep on the seats because it was in the p.m., which still makes me chuckle.

-And Creed I remember because it was the second concert I took the same son to (and his brother was too young to see that one, so he stayed home with dad).
+And Creed I remember because it was the second concert I took the same son to (the youngest opted out).
+LOL

 Lynyrd Skynyrd...no clue who I saw it with, but I remember a group of us sitting on a hill at the amphitheater in West Palm Beach.